 Aficionado: a person who likes, knows about, and appreciates a usually fervently pursued interest or activity

 I started buying and collecting music when I was 8 years old, a habit that still takes up most of my free time.
-Back in the day when the music you bought had a physical presence, going to a record store was my favorite activity, where I could spend almost the entirety of my allowance on vinyl records.
-Back then the record store was not just a means to pay for music, but a place to meet other music lovers who voiced their opinions on their likes and dislikes, talked to a store owner who knew quite a bit about different types of music and browse endlessly through stacks of LPs in the bins.
+Back in the day when the music you bought had a physical presence, going to a record store was my favorite activity.
+This was the place to spend most the entirety of my meager allowance on vinyl records.
+In those ancient times the record store was not just a means to pay for music, but a place to meet other music lovers who voiced their opinions about their likes and dislikes, talk to store owners who were versed with most of the music they carried, and browse endlessly through stacks of LPs in the bins.
 The store was were you learned about new music and socialized with fellow music aficionados, many of them introverts who you would not otherwise meet.
 In short – it was a place to socialize, with music driving the conversation.
-Back then there were no recommendation engines, no playlists and no blogs to spark your interest in music you are not familiar with.
+Back then there were no recommendation engines, no playlists and no blogs to spark your interest in music you were not familiar with.
 This blog, and its face on facebook, is an attempt to recreate that sort of engagement in today’s virtual world.

-The posts in this blog are a journal of the musical pieces that leave the most impression on me.
+The posts in this blog are a journal of the musical pieces that left the most impression on me.
 As the cliché goes, this is the soundtrack of my life.
 There are thousands of those pieces that affected me at various stages in my life, so this is going to be a long process.
 As another cliché goes, it is all about the journey, not the destination.
 I hope that this blog informs you of music you may have not known about, or reminds you how great is the music you already know.